 Phishing, vishing and smishing

-This relates to any website, online service, phone call or text message which poses as a company or brand you recognise such as your bank.
+This relates to any website, online service, phone call or text message which poses as a company or brand you recognise, such as a bank.

-Any contact like this is designed to convince you to hand over valuable personal details or your money, or download something that infects your computer.
+Any contact like this is designed to convince you to hand over valuable personal details or your money, or to download a virus to infect your computer.

-You can find out more information about how to recognise the signs and also ways in which you can protect yourself by visiting the Action Fraud website.
+You can find out more information about how to recognise these types of fraud, and also ways in which you can protect yourself, by visiting the Action Fraud website.

-You're more at risk of identity fraud than you think.
-Sharing personal details like your date of birth, address and phone number can make you vulnerable.
-Don't make it easy for identity fraudsters.
-Start by setting your privacy settings.
+Identity fraud is more common than you might think, and sharing personal details – your date of birth, address and phone number etc - can make you vulnerable.